JayeHicks/ManageIrrigation/irrigation/README.md

 The PI 4 localized system logging solution does not introduce a data fragmentation issue for the overall solution.
 The system logging messages only pertain to the operational details of processing that occurs on the PI 4 platform.
 Any errors or serious issues encountered by processing on the PI 4 platform will be reported to the AWS backend (i.e., invoking an AWS API Gateway endpoint).

 ## Algorithms
+The  complete set of Python 3+ scripts that support the solution's Irrigation Control subsystem will be loaded in the source-code [subdirectory](https://github.com/JayeHicks/ManageIrrigation/tree/master/irrigation/source-code) after final user acceptance testing concludes.
+At the time of this writing final use acceptance testing is underway.

 The following diagram provides a more detailed logical application architecture depiction than the previous diagram presented in the section above.
 Remember that a single script is regularly executed on the PI 4 to provide automated vineyard irrigation.
 Despite implementation realities, it is useful to depict two separate scripts in the diagram below.
 While developing the script I discovered that the single script approach was architecturally cleaner, more reliable, and more portable across platforms (i.e., OS).

 ![Image1](doco-images/pi-log-app-arch-small.jpg)

 The following Python 3+ modules are used by the PI 4 script.

 **alarms.py** - transmits all alarm data to AWS backend

 **check_date_time.py** - obtains current date / time from trusted external endpoint (i.e., public Internet endpoint) and checks it against what the PI 4 believes to be the current date / time.
 Returns true / false depending on the variance between the two